Nestle's "Mr Water" more worried about H2O than CO2

 "Running water is the most important resource on the mountain," Brabeck wrote of an expedition he made in 2008 to climb Chile's Aconcagua peak - the highest in the Americas - as colleagues melted ice to drink at a high altitude camp.

 "Actually not only on the mountain.
 In my opinion, water is the most important resource for mankind in general.
-And despite this, it is not recognized as such nor valued enough."
+And despite this, it is not recognised as such nor valued enough."

 Brabeck warns a third of the world's population face water shortages within 15-20 years, also slashing food production.